 On July 15, 2019, the Washington Court of Appeals found that Seattle’s graduated income tax was unconstitutional because of the tax’s graduated rate structure, but not because the tax was fundamentally a net income tax.
-Washington is one of seven states that imposes no personal income tax, at the state level, and the state legislature has also expressly prohibited counties and cities from imposing a net income tax.
+Washington is one of seven states that impose no personal income tax, at the state level, and the state legislature has also expressly prohibited counties and cities from imposing a net income tax.
 Seattle’s tax, originally scheduled to be effective on Jan.
 1, 2018, was challenged on the day the law was signed, with a complaint alleging the tax was unconstitutional under state law.

 In November 2017, a lower court determined the graduated income tax was prohibited because it was imposed on income and was not a permissible excise tax.
 The lower court did not address any of the state constitutional arguments in its opinion.
-For more information on that court’s ruling, please read our article, Seattle tax on high-income earners overturned.

 Enacted in 2017, and originally scheduled effective on Jan.
 1, 2018, the 2.25% tax was to be imposed on the income of Seattle individual taxpayers exceeding $250,000 and married taxpayers exceeding $500,000.
 For example, a married couple earning $600,000 would be liable for 2.25% of the $100,000 exceeding the $500,000 threshold.